timmyneutron/frontend-nanodegree-arcade-game/README.md

 ##### Scoring

+Certain actions are worth points:
  - Making it to the water = +1 point
  - Hitting a bug = -1 point
  - Collecting a blue gem = +2 points
  - Collecting an orange gem = +3 points
  - Collecting a green gem = +5 points

- - The first player to score 20 points wins!
+The first player to score 20 points wins!

 ---
  ### Restarting the game